luminovang/documentation/routing/examples.md

 ***

-### Registering Routes Context
+### Registering Routes Prefix

-To register a route context, it can be done in `public/index.php` and also create the handler PHP file in `routes/`.
+To register a route prefix, it can be done in `public/index.php` and also create the handler file in `routes/`.
-The handler file name must match with routing context name registered in `context` in your `public/index.php`, see below examples.
+The handler file name must match with routing prefix name registered in `context` method at `public/index.php`, see below examples.

-In `public/index.php`, add a route context, to `$app->router->context()` method for routing.
-The context method accepts arguments of the `\Luminova\Routing\Context` class instance.
+In `public/index.php`, add a route prefix, to `$app->router->context()` method for routing.
+The context method accepts arguments of the `\Luminova\Routing\Prefix` class instance or an  `Array`.
-You can register as many routes as needed, ensuring that each route name is unique.
-It's important to ensure that the URI start segments are also unique and match your desired route handler to avoid conflicts.
+You can register as many prefix as needed, ensuring that each route prefix name is unique.
+It's important to ensure that the start URI are also unique and match your desired route handler to avoid conflicts.

 ***